sendgrid/docs/source/Classroom/Basics/Whitelabel/subuser_whitelabels.md

 Benefits of whitelabeling a subuser from the parent account
 {% endanchor %}

 Whitelabels created by the parent account and assigned to a subuser can not be edited by the subuser.
-This is secure and safe method that provides the parent account with more control over subusers' whitelabels.
+This is a secure and safe method that provides the parent account with more control over subusers' whitelabels.

 {% warning %}
 While subusers cannot modify whitelabels assigned or connected to them, they can still create their own whitelabel which would overwrite the whitelabel assigned or connected to them by the parent account.